AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 # Ambisonic Encoding of Signals From Higher-Order Microphone Arrays

+NB:
+* You will need 'git LFS' if you want to checkout all of the large data files.
+Install it with `git lfs install`.
+If you are still experiencing problems, use `git lfs pull` instead of `git pull`.
-NB: See the branch 'octave' for a version that works in Octave.
+* See the branch 'octave' for a version that works in Octave.

 ## Spherical Microphone Arrays With a Spherical Baffle